 Our main school prospectus can be downloaded below.
 Copies are available from the school office and at our Open Evening which will be held on Tuesday 26th September from 5:45pm.

-Parents will be informed of whether or not their child has been allocated a place by the Local Authority on 1st March 2018.
+Letters informing parents of whether or not their child has been allocated a place will be sent out by the Local Authority on 1st March 2019.
 Parents of children not admitted will be informed of the reason and offered an alternative place by the Authority.

 The governing body will not place any restrictions on admissions to Year 7 unless the number of children for whom admission is sought exceeds their admission number.

 The Governing Body operates a system of equal preferences under which they consider all preferences equally and the Local Authority notifies parents of the result.
-In the event that there are more applicants than places, after admitting all boys with a statement of educational need naming the school, the governing body will allocate places using the criteria below, which are listed in order of priority.
+In the event that there are more applicants than places, after admitting all boys with a statement of educational need or Educational, Health and Care Plan naming the school, the governing body will allocate places using the criteria below, which are listed in order of priority.

-1. b) Boys with special medical or social circumstances affecting the child where these needs can only be met at this school.
+b) Boys with special medical or social circumstances affecting the child where these needs can only be met at this school